How Many Lifeboats Are There On A Cruise Ship?

 Regular lifeboats on cruise ships are designed to accommodate 150 people.
 This is actually a hard limit, stipulated within the LSA Code:

-Most cruise lines use lifeboats than are designed to accommodate the maximum possible number of people.
+Most cruise lines use lifeboats that are designed to accommodate the maximum possible number of people.

 1 lifeboat accommodating 150 people takes up less space than two lifeboats accommodating 75 people.